JoeYZXd/RMBG-1.4/README.md

 The accuracy, efficiency, and versatility currently rival leading source-available models.
 It is ideal where content safety, legally licensed datasets, and bias mitigation are paramount.

-Developed by BRIA AI, RMBG v1.4 is available as an source-available model for non-commercial use.
+Developed by BRIA AI, RMBG v1.4 is available as a source-available model for non-commercial use.

 [CLICK HERE FOR A DEMO](https://huggingface.co/spaces/briaai/BRIA-RMBG-1.4)
 ![examples](t4.png)